Categories: Book ReviewsSponsored

 I said the same thing too for years.

 Over at Dad’s, it was a full house with my sisters, cousins, aunties, you name it!
-Dad worked (and still works) two jobs: one at and the other at the hospital.
-Quiet time for naps and relaxation were possibly the most cherished things we could give him.
+Dad worked (and still works) two jobs: one at the grocery store and the other at the hospital.
+Quiet time for naps and relaxation was possibly the most cherished thing we could give him.

 From both households, my “code” was that I needed to desperately work hard to survive.